bevyengine/bevy-website/content/learn/book/ecs/resources/_index.md

 +++

 Not all data is stored in the entity-component data storage.
-**Resources** are the blanket term for data that lives outside of entities and their components, but is still accessible by Bevy apps.
+**Resources** are not associated with a specific entity.
-Each resource has a unique type (you can only have one resource of each type), and can be accessed in systems by adding either [`Res`] (for immutable read-only access) or [`ResMut`] (for mutable read-write access) as a system parameter.
+In effect, resources serve as well-behaved global [singletons](https://en.wikipedia.org/wiki/Singleton_pattern).

-In effect, resources serve as well-behaved **global singletons**.
+Each resource has a unique type `R`, and can be accessed in systems by adding either [`Res<R>`] (for immutable read-only access) or [`ResMut<R>`] (for mutable read-write access) as a system parameter.
-They are accessible by any system in the app, and because you can only have one resource of each type, are unique.
+As a result, you can only have one resource of each type: inserting a resource of a type that already exists will overwrite the existing value.

 You might want to use resources for:

 - storing events
-- holding configuration data
+- reading input data
-- storing simple global game state that you only need a single copy of (like a game's store)
+- recording game configuration (such as the current difficulty)
-- interoperating with other libraries
+- storing simple global game state that you only need a single copy of (like the player's current score)
-- providing faster or supplementary look-up data structures for entities (such as indexes or graphs)
+- interoperating with other non-Bevy Rust libraries
-- storing reference-counted handles to assets (so then they're not unloaded when the last entity using it is despawned)
+- storing data structures that help you look up entities by their component values more quickly (such as indexes or graphs)

 [`Res`]: https://docs.rs/bevy/latest/bevy/ecs/system/struct.Res.html
 [`ResMut`]: https://docs.rs/bevy/latest/bevy/ecs/system/struct.ResMut.html